 [AW: source?
 Or redraw?]

-Microprocessors are cheap, offer high speed, are small in size, consume less power and generate less heat. [compared to what?]
+Microprocessors are becoming cheaper, offering high speed, becoming smaller in size and consuming less power than the older models and generating less heat.
+However, when compared to microcontrollers, microprocessors generally consume more power and this is why they require cooling fan.[compared to what?]

 Microprocessors uses a clock signal to control the rate at which instructions are executed, synchronize other internal components, and to control the data transfer between them.